-If a small person like Tinli, my friend in Bhutan, can think of a happiness index, why can’t others think about it?
+If Mr. Thinley, the Prime Minister of a small nation like Bhutan, can think of a happiness index, why can’t others think about it?
 It only shows that in a world where everybody is thinking about growth and profit, suddenly a young person like Tinli is jumping that barrier, and saying “that is not important, what is important is the happiness of society”.
 It’s where we need to move now.
 And that responsibility is not going to happen automatically.
 So we need a process through which this new generation of leadership can be developed, with a different imagination, with the capacity to sacrifice itself and not only to accumulate.
 Renunciation is a value: Buddha, Mahāvīra, Gandhi became who they are because of renunciation.
 A different kind of leadership than Trump.

 Chester Bowles, an American ambassador to India, wrote in his biography, many years back: “In America, when you travel from dirt to Manhattan, you become a great guy.
 But in India, when you travel from Manhattan to dirt, you become a great person.”
 More people have to learn to live that way, based on the philosophy of “sarvodaya”.
 Gandhi said “sarvodaya is well-being of all”.
 We have moved from the well-being of a minority to the well-being of a majority.
 That is what democracy is all about.
 But that is not the end.
 We need a leadership that can make this jump, because at the moment we are stuck.